-S = selection of different categories or values possible in the standard input mode, empty = not relevant kg/m3 and below /Van de Reyd and Wouters 2005/.
+Each transport vessel has a maximum load capacity which is defined by the maximum load weight allowed and the maximum volume available.
+Typical goods where the load weight is the restricting factor are for example coal, ore, oil or some chemical products.
+Typical products with volume as the limiting factor are vehicle parts, clothes and consumer articles.
+Volume freight normally has a specific weight on the order of 200 kg/m3 and below /Van de Reyd and Wouters 2005/.
 It is evident that volume goods need more transport vessels and in consequence more wagons for rail transport, more trucks for road transport or more container space for all modes.
 Therefore, more vehicle weight per tonne of cargo has to be transported and more energy will be consumed.
 At the same time, higher cargo weights on trucks and rail lead to increased fuel consumption.